-Given to the nature and location of the proposed works, there is a risk of impacts to the cetacean species which occur in the zone of influence of the works, namely Harbour Porpoise, Bottlenose Dolphin, Common Dolphin, Fin Whale and Pygmy Sperm Whale.
-In the absence of mitigation, significant impacts to cetaceans afforded strict protection under Article 12 of the Habitats Directive as a result of the proposed works would constitute offences under Section 51 of the Habitats Regulations.
+Given to the nature and location of the Works, there is a risk of significant impacts to Harbour Porpoise, Bottlenose Dolphin, Common Dolphin, Fin Whale and Pygmy Sperm Whale.
+In the absence of mitigation, significant impacts to cetaceans afforded strict protection under Article 12 of the Habitats Directive as a result of the Works would constitute offences under Section 51 of the Habitats Regulations.
 Therefore, mitigation measures are proposed in Section 4 of this report.